JuliaDiff/SparseDiffTools.jl/README.md

 jac = Float64.(sparse(sparsity_pattern))
 ```

-Now we call `matrix_colors` to get the color vector for that matrix:
+Now we call `matrix_colors` to get the colorvec vector for that matrix:

 ```julia
 colors = matrix_colors(jac)